Citation, DOI, disclosures and article data

 The following projections should be acquired keeping within the ALARA principle:

-- AP with full bladder for demonstration of the presence or absence of VUR.
+AP with full bladder for demonstration of the presence or absence of VUR.

-- both obliques to demonstrate bilateral vesicoureteric junctions.
+Both obliques to demonstrate bilateral vesicoureteric junctions.

-- post void film to check for a ureterocoele.
+Post-void film to check for a ureterocele.

 VCUG/MCU vs RUG/ASU